dethertech/dether.icons/README.md

-# dether.icons
+# Dether's logo

-All Dether's logos
+Up to date Dether's logo.
+Free of use for any kind of services / applications.